luxxi/hola_shopping_cart/README.md

 +------------+------+--------+--------+------------------------+
 ```

-### Flexability
+### Flexibility
 The architecture is designed to be flexible as much as possible when comes to adding new special offers or modifying existing ones.

-To add a new special offer, we have to create a new file inside `hola/offers`.
+To add a new special offer, you must create a new file inside `hola/offers`.
 The example below shows adding a price reduction of 20%.
 ```ruby
 module Hola
   class Offer